wn9237/rest_spec/markdowns/resources/keycredential.md

 # keyCredential resource type

 Contains a key credential associated with an application or a service principal.
 The **keyCredentials** property of the [Application] and [ServicePrincipal] entities is a collection of **KeyCredential**.

 ### JSON representation

-Here is a JSON representation of the resource
+Here is a JSON representation of the resource.

 <!-- {
   "blockType": "resource",